Illinois Compiled Statutes

 (3) through the transmission of information from a

-school computer, a school computer network, or other similar electronic school equipment.
+school computer, a school computer network, or other similar electronic school equipment; or

 (b) In this Section:

-"Bullying" means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following:
+"Bullying" includes "cyber-bullying" and means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following:

 (1) placing the student or students in reasonable